simsoll/frontend-first-assignment/handover.md

 *The construction worker should be able to purchase from t he mobile phone or tablet and rapidly find products while working in the field.*

 When logged in as a worker the product pages should be in focus.
-However, the order history should still be visible for the worker to see what have previously been ordered and if the orders have been approved.
+However, the purchase history should still be visible for the worker to see what have previously been purchased and if the purchases have been approved.

 *The target user for the desktop version is administration people in an office who needs to verify and approve purchases.*
- - focus: purchase history (orders need to have states: ordered, confirmed)
+ - focus: purchase history (purchases need to have states: purchased, confirmed)
  - purchase still needs to be possible

 ### Responsive design